frogologist/frogologist.github.io/collections/_kb/spore-fails-to-start-mac-osx-10.md

 The solution in a sentence: uninstall, reinstall, then load the game and enter authentication details before downloading and installing patches.

-This summarises a lengthy [forum thread](http://forums.electronicarts.co.uk/spore-technical-support/810040-spore-fails-start-mac-os-x-10-6-a.html).
+This summarizes a lengthy [forum thread](http://forums.electronicarts.co.uk/spore-technical-support/810040-spore-fails-start-mac-os-x-10-6-a.html).
 The forum post is no longer available, but I've included the link for posterity.